mccannst/GetDataCP/README.md

-runAnalysis.R README
+run_analysis.R README
 =========

 ## Course Project for Getting and Cleaning Data
-runAnalysis.R does the following:
+run_analysis.R does the following:
  * Combines the test and training data sets from the Human Activity Recognition Using Smartphones Data Set.
  * Adds the Variable names as column names
  * Adds the Subject numbers as a column